gluonhq/gluon-samples/notes/README.md

 ## Quick Instructions

+We use [Gluon Client](https://docs.gluonhq.com/client/) to build a native image for platforms including desktop, android and iOS.
-Please follow the pre-requisites as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).
+Please follow the Gluon Client prerequisites as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).

 ### Desktop